-Terms defined in this section are used generally throughout this Standard.
+Terms defined in this section are used generally throughout this standard.
 Additional terms specific to individual word sets are defined in those word sets.
 Other terms are defined at their first appearance, indicated by italic type.
-Terms not defined in this Standard are to be construed according to the Dictionary for Information Systems, ANSI X3.172-1990.
+Terms not defined in this standard are to be construed according to the Dictionary for Information Systems, ANSI X3.172-1990.

-- address unit: Depending on context, either 1) the units into which a Forth address space is divided for the purposes of locating data objects such as characters and variables; 2) the physical memory storage elements corresponding to those units; 3) the contents of such a memory storage element; or 4) the units in which the length of a region of memory is expressed. - aligned address: The address of a memory location at which a character, cell, cell pair, or double-cell integer can be accessed. - ambiguous condition: A circumstance for which this Standard does not prescribe a specific behavior for Forth systems and programs.
+address unit: Depending on context, either 1) the units into which a Forth address space is divided for the purposes of locating data objects such as characters and variables; 2) the physical memory storage elements corresponding to those units; 3) the contents of such a memory storage element; or 4) the units in which the length of a region of memory is expressed.

-Ambiguous conditions include such things as the absence of a needed delimiter while parsing, attempted access to a nonexistent file, or attempted use of a nonexistent word.
-An ambiguous condition also exists when a Standard word is passed values that are improper or out of range.
+aligned address: The address of a memory location at which a character, cell, cell pair, or double-cell integer can be accessed.

+ambiguous condition: A circumstance for which this standard does not prescribe a specific behavior.
+See section 4.1.2 Ambiguous conditions for a list of such circumstances and 3.4.4 Possible actions on an ambiguous condition.

-- cell: The primary unit of information in the architecture of a Forth system. - cell pair: Two cells that are treated as a single unit. - character: Depending on context, either 1) a storage unit capable of holding a character; or 2) a member of a character set. - character-aligned address: The address of a memory location at which a character can be accessed. - character string: Data space that is associated with a sequence of consecutive character-aligned addresses.
+cell: The primary unit of information in the architecture of a Forth system.

+cell pair: Two cells that are treated as a single unit.

+character: Depending on context, either 1) a storage unit capable of holding a character; or 2) a member of a character set.

+character-aligned address: The address of a memory location at which a character can be accessed.

+character string: Data space that is associated with a sequence of consecutive character-aligned addresses.
 Character strings usually contain text.
 Unless otherwise indicated, the term "string" means "character string".